pgjdbc/pgjdbc/README.md

 ### Java

+Project uses Google style conventions for java with 100 wide lines.
+Code style is verified via Travis job.
+In order to do manual verification, issue

+    cd pgjdbc && mvn checkstyle:check

-Use 4 spaces for indenting.
+Use 4 spaces for indenting, do not use tabs, trim space at end of lines.
 Always put braces, even for single-line `if`.
 Always put `default:` case for `switch` statement.